dcos/dcos-docs/1.8/tutorial/cli.md

     * You can also add/invite friends and co-workers to your cluster, see [user management documentation](https://dcos.io/docs/1.8/administration/id-and-access-mgt/user-management/) for details

   * Explore the cluster:
       * Check the running services with `dcos service`.
-Unless you already installed additional services there should be two services running on your cluster: marathon (basically the DC/OS init system) and metronom (basically the DC/OS cron scheduler).
+Unless you already installed additional services there should be two services running on your cluster: marathon (basically the DC/OS init system) and metronome (basically the DC/OS cron scheduler).
       * Check the connected nodes with `dcos node`.
 You should be able to see your connected agents nodes (i.e., not the master nodes) in your cluster.
       * Explore the logs of the leading mesos master with `dcos node log --leader`.
 Mesos is basically the kernel of DC/OS and hence we will explore Mesos logs at multiple times during this tutorial.
       * To explore even more options of the CLI, check `dcos help`.
 There are also help options of the individual commands available e.g., `dcos node --help`.
 Alternatively, check the [CLI documentation](https://dcos.io/docs/1.8/usage/cli/).

 # Outcome
- We have successfully connected using the DC/OS CLI to our cluster and started exploring some of the options offered.
+Congratulations!
+We have successfully connected to your cluster using the DC/OS CLI, and started exploring some of the CLI commands.
 In the consequitive sessions, we make further use of the CLI.

 # Deep Dive
 We have already encountered several DC/OS components (including Mesos, Marathon, or Metronome) while experimenting with the DC/OS CLI.
-But what other components are there and how do they form DC/OS?
+But what other components make up DC/OS?

 ## DC/OS components
 DC/OS includes a number of components, many of which you can safely ignore for now and hence we only list the most relevant components here.